PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/setting_up.md

 3. Inspect the NetworkManager connection using the `nmcli connection show` command.

-    * For example, for a WaRP7 device:
+    * For example, for a WaRP7 device using a USB-gadget interface:

       ```
       $ nmcli connection show